 Being a conference made by students for students, DSTMUN proves that youth is indeed capable of achieving important tasks, which is exactly what delegates will be called upon to do during the three days of our conference.

-On our website you will find all the necessary information concerning the upcoming session including the Agenda, preparation materials, as well as registration details.
-We urge you to take advantage of the first registration period, ending on June 28th.
+The DSTMUN website (www.dstmun.com) provides you with all necessary details concerning registration, procedure, and agenda.
+We urge you to take advantage of the first registration period, ending on June 27th.